sonic-net/sonic-swss/tests/README.md

 # How to run the tests

 - Install docker and pytest on your dev machine.
-In case "--system" option is not available, you can ignore the option and try.
+In case "--system" option is not available, ignore the option and try.
     ```
     sudo pip install --system docker==2.6.1
     sudo pip install --system pytest==3.3.0
     ```
-- Compile and install swss common library.
-Install libhiredis prior to installing libswss.
+- Compile and install swss common library
     ````
     cd sonic-swss-common
     dpkg-buildpackage -us -uc -b